salterh/DDayPi/README.md

 This depends on the amount of teams present at once, and whether or not the naming of teams is allows.

 #### Information
 *This is the information given by the participants.
-Below is a list of possible inputs to consider*
+Below is a list of possible inputs to consider.*

 - Morse Code (physical machine/lights/sound).
 - Typewriter